rutvikk99/synapse/demos/module2/README.md

     > **Important**
     >
-    > The operations to create a result set cache and retrieve data from the cache happen on the control node of a Synapse SQL pool instance.
+    > The operations to create a result set cache and retrieve data from the cache happen on the control node of a dedicated SQL pool.
 When result set caching is turned ON, running queries that return a large result set (for example, >1GB) can cause high throttling on the control node and slow down the overall query response on the instance.
 Those queries are commonly used during data exploration or ETL operations.
 To avoid stressing the control node and cause performance issue, users should turn OFF result set caching on the database before running those types of queries.

 5. In the toolbar menu, connect to the **SQL Pool** database for the next query.